minai2020/RaSpeed/Readme.md

-# Bandwidth Performance Monitoring with Iperf
+# Bandwidth Performance Monitoring with Iperf3 and raspberry Nodes
+## Project forked from  nerdalert/cloud-bandwidth
 ### Overview

 Network visibility is one of the most important assets in a network engineer's toolkit.
 This is a tool measuring bandwidth that can be useful for capacity planning, SLAs, troubleshooting or any other scenario that having a realtime and historical measurements of bandwidth is useful.
 Multiple cloud environments, coupled with data gravity driving clusters of compute at the edge is increasing the network sprawl and piling on the ever-growing challenges for network ops/architecture/engineering.